 So how do we turn a candy into a snack mix?
 Read on my friends!!

-If you’d rather skip my (very helpful, I think) tips and tricks, essential cooking info, and similar recipe ideas – and get straight to this delicious easy Chocolate Peanut Butter Chex Mix Recipe – simply scroll to the bottom of the page where you can find the printable recipe card.
+If you’d rather skip my (very helpful, I think) tips and tricks, essential cooking info, and similar recipe ideas – and get straight to this delicious easy Sweet Chex Mix Recipe – simply scroll to the bottom of the page where you can find the printable recipe card.

 Typically you would start by making the peanut butter fudge center by combining peanut butter, powdered sugar, and butter.
 This batter is scooped, rolled into balls, chilled in the fridge, and then dipped in chocolate.
 That sounds like a long process doesn’t it?!?